mikegent01/Reputation-Matrix2/README.md

 A key example of this philosophy is the handling of game data.
 Instead of large, monolithic data files, information is broken down into smaller, thematic modules.
 For instance, the detailed legal codes for different faction archetypes (`laws-data-militaristic.js`, `laws-data-democratic.js`, etc.) are kept in separate files and aggregated by a central `laws-data.js` file.
 This keeps each file focused on a single concept, improving organization and making it easier to add or modify data without affecting unrelated systems.

+## Adding New Map Pages

+To maintain application stability and a consistent user experience, all new tactical map pages **must** adhere to the standardized map grouping system.
+Creating custom, one-off UI or filtering logic for a single map page can conflict with the global data loaders for POIs and tactical units, causing them to fail to render.

+The system works as follows:
+-   The `map-ui.js` file is responsible for rendering the map selection tabs.
+-   It detects which HTML page the user is on (e.g., `mushroom-kingdom-maps.html`, `midlands-maps.html`).
+-   Based on the page, it identifies a `group` name (e.g., 'Mushroom Kingdom Regions').
+-   It then finds all map entries in `map-data.js` that have a matching `group` property.
+-   Finally, it renders a tab button for each of these maps.

+To add a new map page correctly:
+1.  **Create the HTML File:** Build your new map page (e.g., `new-world-maps.html`), using an existing one as a template.
+2.  **Define a Map Group:** In `map-data.js`, create your new map data objects.
+Crucially, assign a consistent `group` property to all maps that should appear on your new page (e.g., `group: 'New World Regions'`).
+3.  **Update the UI Logic:** In `map-ui.js`, add an `else if` condition to the `renderTabs` function to recognize your new HTML file and associate it with the `group` name you defined in `map-data.js`.
+4.  **Add to Gallery:** In `maps.html`, add a new `.gallery-item` div that links to your new map page.

+By following this structure, any new map page will automatically inherit the correct UI, functionality, and data-loading capabilities of the existing system.

 ## Advancing the In-Game Day

 Simulating the passage of one in-game day requires updating several interconnected systems.
 This guide provides a step-by-step process to ensure all changes are cohesive and reflected across the application.